WE HAVE ANSWERS TO YOUR QUESTIONS!

 How much does it cost?

-Home staging can fit any budget.
+home Staging is an investment and should not be thought of as a cost.
+Home staging is always less than your first price reduction.
+We can fit any budget.
 While some investment is required, it can be minimal depending on your situation.
-Even hiring a professional home stager can fit into your budget, as we offer a variety of services to fit everyone’s needs, such as home staging guides for DIY enthusiasts, virtual home staging, soft staging, and full-service staging.
-Keep in mind that the investment you make will come back to you when the home sells faster and for top dollar.
+Even hiring a professional home stager can fit into your budget, as we offer a variety of services to fit everyone’s needs, such as Vacant home staging, Occupied home staging, color Consultations, and guides for DIY enthusiasts.
+Keep in mind that the investment you make will provide a positive return on investment when the home sells faster and for top dollar.
+Industry standard is approximately 1%-2% of a homes listing price.

 How will home staging affect my selling price?